outreachy/website/CODE-OF-CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Outreachy Community Code of Conduct

 ## Our Pledge